MCP Troubleshooting & Best Practices

 Q: What are the risks of autoApprove?

-A: When enabled, matching tools will automatically approve execution.
-Please only enable this for trusted, predictable tools to reduce the risk of misoperation or unauthorized access.
+A: When enabled, matching tools automatically approve execution without user confirmation.
+Only enable this for trusted, predictable tools to reduce the risk of misoperation or unauthorized access.